 Taking care of your teeth is crucial to your overall health, as there are links between oral health and heart disease, obesity, and diabetes.
 Smoking and other bad habits exacerbate already compromised dental health for adults, so it's important to maintain a great oral health routine and regular dental check-ups.

 There is a chance that even the most dedicated brushing and flossing routine won't be enough to keep tooth decay at bay.
-Some people have a predisposition for teeth that leach minerals (demineralisation), which softens them, and others have a diet high in sugar, which leads to acid eating away at the tooth enamel.
-Other people may have underlying health issues that weaken teeth and lead to decay.
+Some people have a predisposition for teeth that leach minerals (demineralisation), which softens them, and others may have underlying health issues that weaken teeth and lead to decay.

 How do I know if I have tooth decay?

-- Sensitivity when you eat cold or sugary food.
+- Sensitivity when you eat hot, cold, or sugary food or drinks.